eratosthene/kmpc/docs/usingkmpc.rst

 This will either be rendered in normal text, or a logo image pulled from the fanart folder.
 If there is more than one artist, all artists will be shown.

-After that is the track name, then the album name, with the release year in brackets afterwards.
-This is pulled from the original year tag if it exists, and pulled from mpd otherwise.
+After that is the track name, then the album name.

 Under this is a smaller line detailing the upcoming artist and track.

+To the left in sideways text the release year is shown in [].
+If originalyear is turned on, then this value will be pulled from an mp3's 'originalyear' tag, and mpd's 'year' tag will be shown in {} next to it if it is different.
+This is to represent the original release year for an album versus the year it was remastered.
+If originalyear is off, only mpd's 'year' tag will be shown.
+See :ref:`configsystemsection` for details about originalyear.

+If advancedtitles is on, kmpc will attempt to parse the album and track names to make them a bit prettier.
+If the album name doesn't have 'EP' or '(single)' in it, the word 'album' will be shown in sideways text to the left of the album cover.
+Likewise, 'EP' will be shown if it is an EP and 'single' will be shown if it is a single.
+Strings in () or [] will be shown in a smaller font under the main title.
+Albums with ' / ' in them (split EPs usually) will be formatted with the above modifiers and split correctly.
+See :ref:`configsystemsection` for details about advancedtitles.

 Bottom Section
 ==============